 The Regeling boorduitrusting (Aircraft Equipment Regulation, only in Dutch) will be amended to ensure the use of Mode S or ADS-B transponders for controlled flights will only apply to the planned drone flight or flights.

-The foreign OA should allow for the desired operations in The Netherlands in general.
+The foreign OA should allow for the desired operations in the Netherlands in general.
 Generic OA’s, rather than precise ones, are most suitable.

 With a generic OA, you have more options than with a precise OA.
 For example, you might have an OA that only allows flights nearby stadiums.
 This is a precise OA.
 If your OA allows you to fly over sparsely populated areas, in controlled and uncontrolled airspace, this is considered a generic permit.
 With a generic permit, you are not limited in your operations.